-If your engine needs a distributor, buying a remanufactured unit can usually save you money compared to buying a new one.
+If your engine needs a new distributor, buying a used or remanufactured unit may cost you less than buying a new aftermarket performance distributor.

 One very important point to note when installing GM HEI and Ford TFI ignition module in or on a distributor is to apply a coating of dielectric grease to the underside of the module.
 Grease is needed to conduct heat away from the module.
 Forget the grease and the module will likely fail within a few thousand miles.

 The index position of the distributor is very important because it must be aligned correctly with the camshaft for proper ignition timing.
 Before you remove the old distributor, rotate the engine until the #1 piston is at top dead center (use the timing marks on the crankshaft pulley).
 Remove the cap and see if the rotor is lined up with the cap terminal for the #1 piston.
 If it is not, rotate the crankshaft 180 degrees so it is lined up with the #1 spark plug terminal.
 Then remove the distributor hold down nut and clamp, note where the vacuum advance is pointing, then pull the distributor out of the engine.